Mjuliet/AWS-VPC-EC2-SETUP/README.md

-# "Setting Up a Virtual Private Cloud (VPC) with Public Subnet, Route Tables, Internet Gateway, and Launching an EC2 Instance: A Step-by-Step Guide"
+# Setting up a Virtual Private Cloud (VPC) with Public Subnet, Route Tables, Internet Gateway, and Launching an EC2 Instance: A Step-by-Step Guide

 This project will walk you through the process of creating a secure and scalable virtual network in the cloud using Amazon Web Services (AWS).
 You'll learn how to: